top of page

 What are Micro-Habits and Why They Matter

 Micro-habits are tiny, manageable actions that don’t feel overwhelming.
-When done consistently, they compound into real transformation.
+When done consistently, they compound into a real transformation.
 Think:

 • Drinking a glass of water when you wake up